stacscan/stacs-ci/README.md

 ![Github Comment of finding](./docs/images/github_comment.png?raw=true | width=150)

+The STACS Github integration will even check the pull request to see whether there is an existing comment for this finding, preventing multiple comments being added to the same pull request on subsequent commits.

-If the credential is found inside of an archive, or in a file not changed by the pull request, then a regular comment will be added to the triggering pull request.
+If the credential is found inside of an archive, in a part of a file not modified by the pull request, then a regular comment will be added to the triggering pull request.

 #### Inputs